One pill can kill

 • 60% choose alcohol — Approximately 45% want Rx Meds — Less than 30% want street drugs

 • Deaths from prescription painkillers have reached epidemic levels in the past decade.
-The number of overdose deaths is now higher than those of deaths from heroin and cocaine combined.
+The number of overdose deaths is now higher than the number of deaths from heroin and cocaine combined.

 • In 2010, about 12 million Americans (age 12 or older) reported nonmedical use of prescription painkillers in the past year.